North Carolina has natural beauty, arts and culture, and many different flavors of fun. See what the state has to offer.Enjoy Life in NC

 |Piedmont||59 degrees||41 inches||8 inches|

 There are three distinct landforms of the Southeast and of North Carolina: the Coastal Plain, the Piedmont and the Appalachian Mountains.
 The Coastal Plain is low, flat to gently sloping land that extends along the Atlantic Ocean and the Gulf of Mexico.
 We have 300 miles of white sandy beaches.
 The Piedmont, characterized by hilly, rolling land, borders the Coastal Plain.
 The Piedmont extends from Virginia to Alabama.
 The Appalachian Mountains, the largest range in the eastern United States, stretch from Canada to northern Alabama.

 North Carolina’s cost of living rivals that of many states across the country.
 From housing and utilities to everyday supplies and groceries, and from transportation to health care, our cost of living is below the national average based on the ACCRA Cost of Living Index.

 North Carolina has numerous nationally ranked medical facilities along with affordable health care costs.
 Four respected medical schools produce a wealth of medical professionals who spend some portion of their careers at the state’s six research hospitals and 100 community hospitals.

 North Carolina is proud to have been the first in the nation to address learning standards, student tests and school accountability simultaneously.
 We have a vibrant, comprehensive community college system and outstanding public and private universities.
 Learn more about education in NC.

-We have the largest state-maintained highway system in the nation as well as more than 76 public, 225 private and four international airports.
-North Carolina also maintains the largest ferry system on the east coast.
+We have the second largest state-maintained highway system in the nation as well as more than 70 public and nearly 300 private and four international airports.
+North Carolina also maintains the largest ferry system on the East Coast.
 North Carolina’s Amtrak operates the Piedmont and Carolinian passenger trains, offering daily service to Raleigh, Greensboro, Charlotte, and nine other North Carolina cities.